ajstewart/racs-historical-transients/README.md

   --clobber CLOBBER     Overwrite output if already exists. (default: False) --sumss-only SUMSS_ONLY
+                        Only use SUMSS in the image analysis. (default: False) --nvss-only NVSS_ONLY
-                        Only use SUMSS in the image analysis. (default: False) --weight-crop WEIGHT_CROP
+                        Only use NVSS in the image analysis. (default: False) --weight-crop WEIGHT_CROP
                         Crop image using the weights image. (default: False) --weight-crop-value WEIGHT_CROP_VALUE
                         Define the minimum normalised value from the weights image to crop to. (default: 0.04) --weight-crop-image WEIGHT_CROP_IMAGE
-                        Define the weights image to use. (default: weights.fits)
-  --convolve CONVOLVE   Convolve the image using CASA to SUMSS resolution for
-                        crossmatching. (default: False)
+                        Define the weights image to use. (default: weights.fits) --convolve CONVOLVE   Convolve the image using CASA to SUMSS resolution for crossmatching. (default: False) --convolved-image CONVOLVED_IMAGE
-  --convolved-image CONVOLVED_IMAGE
                         Define a convolved image that has already been produced. (default: None) --convolved-non-conv-askap-csv CONVOLVED_NON_CONV_ASKAP_CSV
                         Define the unconvolved catalogue to use when using convolved mode, otherwise it will be generated automatically (if aegaen or pybdsf) (default: None) --convolved-non-conv-askap-islands-csv CONVOLVED_NON_CONV_ASKAP_ISLANDS_CSV
                         Define the unconvolved island catalogue to use when using convolved mode, otherwise it will be generated automatically (if aegaen or pybdsf) (default: None) --sourcefinder {aegean,pybdsf,selavy}
                         Select which sourcefinder to use (default: aegean) --frequency FREQUENCY
                         Provide the frequency of the image in Hz.
-Use if 'RESTFRQ' is not in the header (default: 99) --askap-csv ASKAP_CSV
+Use if 'RESTFRQ' is not in the header (default:
+                        99)
+  --askap-csv ASKAP_CSV
-                        Manually define a aegean format csv file containing the extracted sources to use for the ASKAP image.
+                        Manually define a aegean format csv file containing the extracted sources to use for the ASKAP image. (default: None) --askap-islands-csv ASKAP_ISLANDS_CSV
+                        Manually define a csv file containing the extracted islands to use for the ASKAP image.
                         (default: None)
-  --askap-islands-csv ASKAP_ISLANDS_CSV
-                        Manually define a csv file containing the extracted islands to use for the ASKAP image. (default: None) --sumss-csv SUMSS_CSV
-                        Manually provide the SUMSS catalog csv. (default:
-                        None)
+  --sumss-csv SUMSS_CSV
-  --nvss-csv NVSS_CSV   Manually provide the NVSS catalog csv. (default: None) --askap-csv-format {aegean,selavy}
+                        Manually provide the SUMSS catalog csv. (default: None) --nvss-csv NVSS_CSV   Manually provide the NVSS catalog csv. (default: None) --askap-csv-format {aegean,selavy}
-                        Define which source finder provided the ASKAP catalog (currently only supports aegean). (default: aegean) --remove-extended REMOVE_EXTENDED
+                        Define which source finder provided the ASKAP catalog (currently only supports aegean).
+                        (default: aegean)
+  --remove-extended REMOVE_EXTENDED
                         Remove perceived extended sources from the catalogues.
-                        Uses the following arguments 'askap-ext-thresh' and
-                        'sumss-ext-thresh' to set the threshold. (default:
+Uses the following arguments 'askap- ext-thresh' and 'sumss-ext-thresh' to set the threshold. (default: False) --askap-ext-thresh ASKAP_EXT_THRESH
-                        False)
-  --askap-ext-thresh ASKAP_EXT_THRESH
                         Define the maximum scaling threshold of the size of the ASKAP source compared to the PSF.
                         Used to exclude extended sources.
-Only 1 axis has to exceed. (default:
+Only 1 axis has to exceed. (default: 1.2) --sumss-ext-thresh SUMSS_EXT_THRESH
-                        1.2)
-  --sumss-ext-thresh SUMSS_EXT_THRESH
                         Define the maximum scaling threshold of the size of the SUMSS source compared to the PSF.
                         Use to exclude extended sources.
-Only 1 axis has to exceed. (default:
+Only 1 axis has to exceed. (default: 1.2) --nvss-ext-thresh NVSS_EXT_THRESH
-                        1.2)
-  --nvss-ext-thresh NVSS_EXT_THRESH
                         Define the maximum scaling threshold of the size of the NVSS source compared to the PSF.
 Use to exclude extended sources.
-Only 1 axis has to exceed. (default:
+Only 1 axis has to exceed. (default: 1.2) --use-all-fits USE_ALL_FITS
-                        1.2)
-  --use-all-fits USE_ALL_FITS
                         Use all the fits from Aegean ignoring all flags.
-                        Default only those with flag '0' are used. (default:
+Default only those with flag '0' are used.
-                        False)
+                        (default: False)
   --write-ann WRITE_ANN
-                        Create kvis annotation files of the catalogues.
+                        Create kvis annotation files of the catalogues. (default: False) --produce-overlays PRODUCE_OVERLAYS
-                        (default: False)
-  --boundary-value {nan,zero}
+                        Create overlay figures of the sources on the ASKAP image. (default: True) --boundary-value {nan,zero}
-                        Define whether the out-of-bounds value in the ASKAP FITS is 'nan' or 'zero'. (default: nan) --diagnostic-max-separation DIAGNOSTIC_MAX_SEPARATION
+                        Define whether the out-of-bounds value in the ASKAP FITS is 'nan' or 'zero'. (default: nan) --askap-flux-error ASKAP_FLUX_ERROR
+                        Percentage error to apply to flux errors. (default: 0.0) --diagnostic-max-separation DIAGNOSTIC_MAX_SEPARATION
                         Maximum crossmatch distance (in arcsec) to be consdiered when creating the diagnostic plots.
                         (default: 5.0)
   --transient-max-separation TRANSIENT_MAX_SEPARATION
-                        Maximum crossmatch distance (in arcsec) to be consdiered when searching for transients. (default:
+                        Maximum crossmatch distance (in arcsec) to be consdiered when searching for transients.
-                        45.0)
+                        (default: 45.0)
   --postage-stamps POSTAGE_STAMPS
-                        Produce postage stamp plots of the cross matched sources within the max separation. (default: False) --postage-stamp-selection {all,transients}
+                        Produce postage stamp plots of the cross matched sources within the max separation.
+                        (default: False)
+  --postage-stamp-selection {all,transients}
-                        Select which postage stamps to create. (default: all) --sumss-mosaic-dir SUMSS_MOSAIC_DIR
+                        Select which postage stamps to create. (default: all) --postage-stamp-ncores POSTAGE_STAMP_NCORES
+                        Select how many cores to use when creating the postage stamps. (default: 6) --postage-stamp-radius POSTAGE_STAMP_RADIUS
+                        Select the radius of the postage stamp cutouts (arcmin). (default: 13.0) --postage-stamp-zscale-contrast POSTAGE_STAMP_ZSCALE_CONTRAST
+                        Select the ZScale contrast to use in the postage stamps. (default: 0.2) --sumss-mosaic-dir SUMSS_MOSAIC_DIR
                         Directory containing the SUMSS survey mosaic image files. (default: None) --nvss-mosaic-dir NVSS_MOSAIC_DIR
                         Directory containing the NVSS survey mosaic image files. (default: None) --aegean-settings-config AEGEAN_SETTINGS_CONFIG
-                        Select a config file containing the Aegean settings to be used (instead of defaults if none provided).
+                        Select a config file containing the Aegean settings to be used (instead of defaults if none provided). (default: None) --pybdsf-settings-config PYBDSF_SETTINGS_CONFIG
-                        (default: None)
-  --pybdsf-settings-config PYBDSF_SETTINGS_CONFIG
-                        Select a config file containing the PyBDSF settings to be used (instead of defaults if none provided).
+                        Select a config file containing the PyBDSF settings to be used (instead of defaults if none provided). (default: None) --selavy-settings-config SELAVY_SETTINGS_CONFIG
-                        (default: None)
-  --selavy-settings-config SELAVY_SETTINGS_CONFIG
-                        Select a config file containing the Selavy settings to be used (instead of defaults if none provided).
+                        Select a config file containing the Selavy settings to be used (instead of defaults if none provided). (default: None) --transients TRANSIENTS
-                        (default: None)
-  --transients TRANSIENTS
                         Perform a transient search analysis using the crossmatch data.
-Requires '--max-separation' to be
-                        defined. (default: False)
+Requires '--max-separation' to be defined. (default: False) --transients-askap-snr-thresh TRANSIENTS_ASKAP_SNR_THRESH
-  --transients-askap-snr-thresh TRANSIENTS_ASKAP_SNR_THRESH
                         Define the threshold for which ASKAP sources are considered to not have a SUMSS match baseed upon the estimated SUMSS SNR if the source was placed in the SUMSS image. (default: 5.0) --transients-large-flux-ratio-thresh TRANSIENTS_LARGE_FLUX_RATIO_THRESH
                         Define the threshold for which sources are considered to have a large flux ratio.
 Median value +/- threshold x std. (default: 3.0) --db-inject DB_INJECT
                         Turn databse injection on or off. (default: True) --db-engine DB_ENGINE
                         Define the database engine. (default: postgresql) --db-username DB_USERNAME
-                        Define the username to use for the database (default: postgres)
+                        Define the username to use for the database (default: postgres) --db-password DB_PASSWORD
-  --db-host DB_HOST     Define the host for the databse. (default: localhost) --db-port DB_PORT     Define the port for the databse. (default: 5432) --db-database DB_DATABASE
+                        Define the password to use for the database (default: postgres) --db-host DB_HOST     Define the host for the databse. (default: localhost) --db-port DB_PORT     Define the port for the databse. (default: 5432) --db-database DB_DATABASE
                         Define the name of the database. (default: postgres) --db-tag DB_TAG       The description field in the databased attached to the image. (default: RACS Analysis) --website-media-dir WEBSITE_MEDIA_DIR
                         Copy the image directory directly to the static media directory of the website. (default: none)
 ```

 These options can be entered using a ConfigParser configuration file: